 Subutex vs. Suboxone detox

 Suboxone is a concoction of Subutex (buprenorphine) and Naloxone.
 Naloxone is a short acting drug that strips opiates from the opiate receptors located in the brain.
-Suboxone is thus a modified version of Subutex.
-Both Suboxone and Subutex are used to assist a patient in overcoming opiate addiction.
+Both Suboxone and Subutex are used to assist a client in overcoming opiate addiction.
 This includes addiction to opiates such as heroin, methadone and OxyContin.
-Both Suboxone and Subutex help the patient to avoid discomforting opiate withdrawal symptoms.

 Subutex vs. methadone detox